-9-8 PULSE CODE MODULATION COMPRESSION
+8-1 PULSE CODE MODULATION COMPRESSION

 Why use compression?
 Compression is used to save memory space and communication bandwidth, especially within embedded systems where both of these resources are of great value.
-Before describing the example, some background on different types of Pulse Code Modulation (PCM) compression is covered.
-In particular, this example uses Adaptive Differential Pulse Code Modulation (ADPCM) compression, but a quick overview of standard PCM and Differential Pulse Code Modulation (DPCM) compression is also covered.
+So before we get into the example, we should provide some background on Pulse Code Modulation (PCM) compression.
+In particular we will look at Adaptive Differential Pulse Code Modulation (ADPCM) compression, but we will also quickly cover standard PCM and Differential Pulse Code Modulation (DPCM) compression.

-9-9 PULSE CODE MODULATION (PCM)
+8-1-1 PULSE CODE MODULATION (PCM)